 The Greek flag is very recognizable.
 It consists of an equal-armed white cross on a blue ground in the upper left corner of the flag, with the remaining area filled with nine alternating blue-and-white horizontal stripes.
 The top and bottom stripes of the flag are always blue.

-Meanings and Symbolism of the Greek Flag
+Meanings and Symbolism

 The nine stripes are said to represent the number of syllables in the Greek phrase Eleutheria H Thanatos, usually translated as "Freedom or Death," which is a battle cry during the final revolt against the Ottoman Occupation.